 If you are building a new home, renovating or adding an extension, check progress and talk to your builder about any questions or concerns.
-You can engage an independent building consultant to check the construction work meets your contract requirements before making stage payments.
-However, make sure that this inspection does not delay work.
+Before making stage payments, you can engage an independent building consultant to check the construction work meets your contract requirements and to advise you of the standard and progress of the contract work.
+If there are any issues, they will raise these with you.
+However, make sure that their involvement does not cause a delay in the work.

 Your building surveyor will inspect work to check it meets current building standards.
 Your builder must give you a copy of each building inspection outcome in writing.
 You can also ask your building surveyor for a copy of this document.

 - provide the builder with items you agreed to supply on time, so that you do not delay the work.
 For example, materials such as tiles, or a service such as a mosaic artist to work on flooring

 - put the details and costs of any changes to the contract in writing.
 You and your builder must sign off on the changes before the building contractor starts the work relating to the changes

 - make stage payments when the construction work for each stage is complete.
 Do not make any payments before a stage has been completed.

 For more information, view our During construction checklist page